open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/managing/maintain.html.md

 1. Perform a `REINDEX` on the system catalog tables to rebuild the system catalog indexes.
 This removes bloat in the indexes and improves `VACUUM` performance.

-    **Note:** `REINDEX` causes locking of system catalog tables, which could affect currently running queries.
+    > **Note** `REINDEX` causes locking of system catalog tables, which could affect currently running queries.
 To avoid disrupting ongoing business operations, schedule the `REINDEX` operation during a period of low activity.

 2. Perform a `VACUUM` on the system catalog tables.
 3. Perform an `ANALYZE` on the system catalog tables to update the catalog table statistics.